I. M. Pei: Life Is Architecture

 Also at MIA Gallery

-Visitors can also explore the I. M. Pei and the Making of the Museum of Islamic Art exhibition, which provides a rare look at the architect’s creative journey tracing the conception and realisation of the Museum of Islamic Art (MIA) through sketches, models, photographs, and film.
+Visitors could also explore the I. M. Pei and the Making of the Museum of Islamic Art exhibition, which provided a rare look at the architect’s creative journey, tracing the conception and realisation of the Museum of Islamic Art (MIA) through sketches, models, photographs, and film.

 Visit the Exhibition